MaoZiming/papers/3-storage-systems/33-files-directories.md

 ## FSYNC: communicating requirements

-- Most times when a program calls write(), it is just telling the file system: please write this data to persistent storage, at some point in the future.
+- Most times when a program calls write(), it is just telling the file system: please write this data to persistent storage, **at some point in the future**.
 - File system keeps newly written data in memory for a while
     - Write buffering improves performance
 - If system crashes before buffers are flushed, then lose data
 - `fsync(int fd)`
     - Forces buffer to flush to disk
     - Tells disk to flush its write cache
+      - Many of the HDD and SSD have their own write cache.
     - Makes data durable
 - In the UNIX world, the interface provided to applications is known as `fsync(int fd)`.
 When a process calls `fsync()` for a particular file descriptor, the file system responds by forcing all dirty (i.e., not yet written) data to disk, for the file referred to by the specified file descriptor.
 The `fsync()` routine returns once all of these writes are complete.